 Residential Indoor Plants

-Residential Indoor Plants And Children
+Residential Indoor Plants and Children

 Due to changing lifestyles, people are spending more and more time indoors.
 According to the Environmental Protection Agency (EPA), Americans on average spend 93% of their life indoors!
 Of this figure, 87% is spent inside buildings and 6% is spent traveling in automobiles.
 To put it in perspective, this means an average person spends just half of a day per week outdoors.
 Kinda shocking, isn’t it?